henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **Create script lists (every list include a name, a description, and a set of links to specific scripts pages) (P2)**:

-  As a script user, I want to create script lists
+  As a script user, I want to create script lists.

   1. I open the scripts page.
   2. I click on and create a script list